 A detailed physical exam is of paramount importance.
 It is very important to check baseline vital signs, pallor and scleral icterus.

 A detailed Abdominal Examination to examine for Right upper quadrant tendrness (Murphy's sign), hepatomegaly and splenomegaly, presence of ascites, any palpable mass, stigmata of cirrhosis are very crucial for diagnosis.

 Digital Rectal Examination

-Left supraclavicular lymph node, other neck lymph nodes
+Asessment of Left supraclavicular lymph node and other neck lymph nodes can provide helpful information.

 Prognosis of biliary obstruction is highly dependent on the etiology.
 If left untreated, it can lead to life-threatening infection.
 If obstruction is persistent and chronic, it is usually due to a chronic liver pathology which commonly has a poor prognosis.
 Most acute causes can be successfully managed with medical, surgical, and/or endoscopic treatment with full recovery.
 Obstruction caused by chronic liver disease and carcinoma usually has a less favorable prognosis.